jmtrafny/hpmor/CHAPTER_ONE.md

 Behind him, in the shadows of the pillar, Merlin had paused.

 The old wizard stood motionless for a long moment, watching the space where Arthur had been.
 His face betrayed nothing.
-His thoughts remained his own.

 Then he turned and walked into the darkness, his staff clicking a slow rhythm against the stone.